Frequently Asked Questions

 - Development - If considering playing mainstream (boys) hockey, it is important to think of development in terms of playing time.
 An important piece of development is getting the opportunity to get ice time in a variety of situations (5 on 5, powerplay, penalty kill, etc) during games as it helps to build the players confidence and motivates them to improve their skills.

-We currently have 12 Bantam Elite programs across Alberta that compete in the Alberta Female Hockey League.
+We currently have 12 Bantam AA programs across Alberta that compete in the Alberta Female Hockey League.
 Each team is made up of girls from across a specific Recruitment Zone and it is based on your Resident Minor Hockey Association (not last played).
 To see where your daughter can tryout, click here for the list of Draw Zones.